-- Those seeking to have their emotional support animal must have a qualifying disability. - There must be an identifiable relationship or nexus between the disability and the assistance the animal provides. - The animal that individual with a disability wish to accompany them must be necessary to afford those persons with an equal opportunity to use and enjoy a dwelling. - The assistance animal must meet reasonable standards for the housing environment.
+- Those seeking to have their emotional support animal must have a qualifying disability. - There must be an identifiable relationship or nexus between the disability and the assistance the animal provides. - The animal that the individual with a disability wishes to accompany them must be necessary to afford the person with an equal opportunity to use and enjoy a dwelling. - The assistance animal must meet reasonable standards for the housing environment.